-Data from this study indicate that CLOZARIL had a statistically significant longer delay in the time to recurrent suicidal behavior in comparison with Zyprexa.
-This result should be interpreted only as evidence of the effectiveness of CLOZARIL in delaying time to recurrent suicidal behavior, and not a demonstration of the superior efficacy of CLOZARIL over Zyprexa.
+Data from this study indicate that clozapine had a statistically significant longer delay in the time to recurrent suicidal behavior in comparison with olanzapine.
+This result should be interpreted only as evidence of the effectiveness of clozapine in delaying time to recurrent suicidal behavior and not a demonstration of the superior efficacy of clozapine over olanzapine.

-The probability of experiencing (1) a significant suicide attempt, including a completed suicide, or (2) hospitalization due to imminent suicide risk (including increased level of surveillance for suicidality for patients already hospitalized) was lower for CLOZARIL patients than for Zyprexa patients at Week 104: CLOZARIL 24% vs. Zyprexa 32%; 95% C.I. of the difference: 2%, 14% (Figure 1).
+The probability of experiencing (1) a significant suicide attempt, including a completed suicide, or (2) hospitalization due to imminent suicide risk, including increased level of surveillance for suicidality for patients already hospitalized, was lower for clozapine patients than for olanzapine patients at Week 104: clozapine 24% versus olanzapine 32%; 95% CI of the difference: 2%, 14% (Figure 1).

-Figure 1:Kaplan-Meier Estimates of Cumulative Probability of a Significant SuicideAttempt or Hospitalization to Prevent Suicide.
+Figure 1.
+Kaplan-Meier Estimates of Cumulative Probability of a Significant Suicide Attempt or Hospitalization to Prevent Suicide